echogarden-project/echogarden/docs/Development.md

 You can change `"args": ["speak", "Hello World!", "--debug"]` to any command line arguments you want to test.
 Adding the `--debug` CLI option ensures that errors are shown with full stack traces.

+## Setting up a default configuration file

+You can use a default configuration file to make it easier to test various CLI options.

+Create a new file called `echogarden.config` at the base directory of the project.

+The reference for how this file is structured is included in the [CLI guide](./CLI.md).

 ## Updating the options schema

 If you add, modify or remove options from the API, that are exposed to the CLI, you should run: